Optical conductivity of bilayer dice lattices: Summary

-Finally, the inter-band optical conductivity for the cyclic $AB-BC-CA$ stacking reveals a plateau-like feature determined by the interplay of the transitions between occupied and empty states, see Sec.~\ref{sec:Conductivity-cyclic} and Figs.~\ref{fig:Conductivity-cyclic-sigma-effective-num} and \ref{fig:Conductivity-cyclic-sigma-effective-1}.
-In the effective model, all bands contribute to the optical conductivity.
-The results for the tight-binding model show additional contributions from the parts of the spectrum away from the Dirac points; see Fig.~ \ref{fig:Conductivity-cyclic-TB-full}.
+Finally, the interband optical conductivity for the cyclic $AB-BC-CA$ stacking reveals a plateau-like feature determined by the interplay of the transitions between occupied and empty states; see Sec.~\ref{sec:Conductivity-cyclic}.
+The effective model correctly captures the onset and offset of the plateaus but misses particle-hole asymmetry with respect to the band-crossing point; see Fig.~\ref{fig:Conductivity-cyclic-sigma-effective-num}.
+As in the case of the hub-aligned and mixed stackings, there are no restrictions on the transitions between the bands as long as they are permitted by the Pauli principle.
+This is revealed in several peaks in the optical conductivity originating from various interband transitions; see Figs.~\ref{fig:Conductivity-cyclic-TB-full} and \ref{fig:Conductivity-cyclic-TB-contributions}.

 Thus, we found that optical conductivity provides an effective way to probe the nontrivial dispersion relation, quantify the inter-layer coupling, and distinguish between various commensurate stackings in bilayer dice models.
-In particular, the optical response of a band-crossing point is manifested in a distinct for each of the stackings step-like feature with a different activation behavior.
+In particular, the optical response of a band-crossing point is manifested in distinct steplike features with a different activation behavior for each of the stacking.
 For larger frequencies $\hbar \Omega \gtrsim g$, the transitions involving both band-crossing points as well as other parts of the energy spectrum become relevant.

+It is noticeable also that the commensurate stackings of the dice lattices (with the exception of the aligned $AA-BB-CC$ stacking) generically lack forbidden transitions leading to several peaks in the optical conductivity.
+Furthermore, even for large coupling constants and the Fermi energy close to the band-crossing points, the vicinity of the band-crossing may not saturate the optical conductivity leading to noticeable discrepancies between the effective and tight-binding models.
+Therefore, the studies of optical conductivity may be used to glean information about the structure of the energy bands and the presence of local extrema there.
+Among the latter, we notice the states near the $M$ point of the Brillouin zone.

-In the present work, we focused mostly on the inter-band transitions and described the effects of disorder phenomenologically by introducing an energy-independent broadening in the tight-binding models.
-We leave a more detailed investigation of disorder effects for future studies~\footnote{Notice that disorder effects in flat-band systems require special attention, see, e.g., Ref.~\cite{Louvet-Carpentier:2015,Bouzerar-Mayou:2020,Wang-Ting:2020,Huhtinen-Torma:2022} for recent studies.}.
+In the present work, we focused mostly on the interband transitions and described the effects of disorder phenomenologically by introducing an energy-independent broadening in the tight-binding models.
+We leave a more detailed investigation of disorder effects for future studies~\footnote{Notice that disorder effects in flat-band systems require special attention, see, e.g., Ref.~\cite{Louvet-Carpentier:2015,Gorbar-Oriekhov:2018,Bouzerar-Mayou:2020,Wang-Ting:2020,Wang-Peeters:2021,Huhtinen-Torma:2022} for recent studies.}.
 Another perspective direction will be to investigate higher-order optical responses including the second harmonic generation and rectification.